ltungtse/295_Final_W2025/README.md

 ## 📂 Repository Structure
  - project-folder/
-    - │── Heatmap.zip
     - │── notebooks/
        - │├── data_visualization.ipynb # Exploratory Data Analysis (EDA)
        - │├── modeling.ipynb           # Machine Learning modeling & evaluation
+    - │── Heatmap.zip                  # 📥 Download to view the interactive severity map
-    - │── severity.html
+    - │── severity.html                # 📥 Download to view the interactive severity map
     - |── README.md # Project documentation (this file)

+## 🔍 Interactive Visualizations
+ - To explore the interactive maps, download the following files:
+   - Heatmap.zip – Unzip and open in a web browser to view the heatmap of collision density.
+   - severity.html – Open this HTML file in a web browser to visualize the severity distribution of crashes.